Signs your dog is suffering from seasonal allergies

 Gnawing on their paws like you swear they were covered in peanut butter?
-Enough jingle jangle from scratching around their collar you’d think Santa was coming?
-Watery eyes, red ears and incessant sneezing (like what always seems to come when you’re at the quiet part of your movie)?
+Enough jingle jangle from scratching around their collar it sounds like Santa is coming?
+Watery eyes, red ears and incessant sneezing?

 Sounds like it might be allergy season for your pup.

 Just like in humans, seasonal and environmental allergies can cause discomfort and be a problem for dogs.
 Unfortunately, identifying these symptoms as allergies isn’t always easy.

 Since your dog can’t exactly tell you what’s wrong, it’s up to pet parents to look for the signs.
 Yelp!
 Woof!